 - Obsessive behaviors.

 Some people are nervous about coming to therapy.
 They don’t know what to expect and may worry about feeling judged.
 It’s absolutely normal to have these feelings and be “unsure” about therapy.
 Giving up control to a stranger is no easy task.
-I invite you to move outside of your comfort zone and allow yourself the opportunity to take control of your life.
+We invite you to move outside of your comfort zone and allow yourself the opportunity to take control of your life.
 When we are able to understand our emotions and how we are feeling, it creates space for us to transform our emotional responses and ultimately redirect our actions.